azselim/EasyASL/README.md

-# VeriLang
+# EasyASL
-Hack the Valley 9 submission
+Hack the Valley 9 winner